Potassium Is the Most Important Electrolyte

-The problem is if you try to take a potassium pill, it only provides maybe 40 to 90 mgs of potassium and you need 4,700 mgs., so you'd have to have a whole bottle of them.
-Plus, if you take that much potassium without other minerals, so you want to get your potassium from food and food concentrates.
+The problem is if you try to take a potassium pill, it only provides maybe 40 to 90 milligrams of potassium and you need 4 700 milligrams, so you'd have to have a whole bottle of them.
+Plus, if you take that much potassium without other minerals, you would want to get your potassium from food and food concentrates.

 Other symptoms are energy fatigue and muscle fatigue.
 You'll have a lack of endurance and heavy legs.

-Nerves: if the nerves are tired and the electrical impulses won't work so you'll have arrhythmias and alterations in beat problems and atrial fibrillation.
+Nerves: If the nerves are tired and the electrical impulses won't work, you'll have arrhythmias and alterations in beat problems and atrial fibrillation.

-Fluid and fluid retention also indicates a potassium deficiency.
+Fluid and fluid retention also indicate a potassium deficiency.